 Probably the most-filmed region of England, the stone villages and towns of the Cotswolds are so pretty you can hardly believe they are real.
 From the strangely-named villages of Upper and Lower Slaughter, which tumble down a hill, to the lovely Bourton-on-the-Water, Burford and Chipping Campden, the region is so packed with chocolate-box cottages that even the most avid of Instagrammers will be spoilt for choice over what to snap next.

-You’ll feel clever just wandering around grand old Oxford with its famous dreaming spires – especially after you learn the difference between all the colleges that make up the university on a walking tour.
-Take a photo of the much-snapped Radcliffe Camera and learn it all at the famous Bodleian Library, visit the Oxford University Museum of Natural History and Pitt Rivers Museum, or look around Oxford Castle.
+You’ll feel clever just wandering around grand old Oxford with its famous dreaming spires – especially after you learn the difference between all of the colleges that make up the university on a walking tour.
+Take a photo of the much-snapped Radcliffe Camera and learn it all at the famous Bodleian Library, visit the Oxford University Museum of Natural History and Pitt Rivers Museum, or look around Oxford Castle & prison!

 Like this?
 Love Oxford Botanic Garden: Don’t miss another of Oxford’s secrets – its huge Botanic Garden and nearby Arboretum.
 With glasshouses containing species from all over the world, a pretty walled garden, water and rock garden, Britain’s oldest botanic garden is always full of new delights.
 Look out for the recently-unveiled Philip Pullman Daemon Sculpture, honouring His Dark Materials which was partly set there.
 It joins the Cheshire Cat from another Oxford alumni, Lewis Carroll.